rauchrob/puppet-kallithea/README.md

 ### What kallithea affects

 * Required Packages for installing the kallithea python package (platform dependent)
-* A Kallithea User under which Kallithea will run
+* The user under which Kallithea will run
 * The Kallithea Users home, containing a Python virtualenv in which Kallithea gets installed
 * The Kallithea Service